ganesh-rgb/FIFO/README.md

 + Asynchronous FIFOs

 **Metastability of Synchronizing Circuits**:
 In digital engineering, there is the constantly recurring problem of synchronizing two systems that work at different frequencies, Concurrent read/write FIFOs can also handle the data exchange between two systems of different frequencies, so internal synchronizing  circuits are called for.
-This section is a brief introduction to the problems that are involved in synchronization.
+This section is a brief introduction to the problems that are involved in synchronization

 The problem of synchronizing  an external signal with a local clock generator is solved by using a flip-flop. but this means violating the setup and hold times stated in the data sheets for the devices.
 As a result the flipflop can go into a metastable state.